 If you have any questions about how best to package your artifact, please don’t hesitate to contact the AEC chairs, at firstname.lastname@example.org.

 Creating good research artifacts is hard and what makes an artifact good varies from community to community and is often unwritten.
-Here are some non-authoritative guidelines that you might find useful, targeted at specific kinds of research:
+Here are some non-authoritative guidelines that you might find useful, targeted at specific kinds of artifacts:

 Information for Committee Members